15 Non-Candy Ideas for Stuffing Easter Eggs

-I LOVE throwing Easter parties for my kids.
-I LOVE stuffing eggs, but I hate the idea of stuffing all of them full of candy.
-I think a little candy is fine, but baskets full is just overkill and not a good message to send our children.
-I love finding alternative things for stuffing Easter eggs for my kids.
+I LOVE throwing an Easter party for my preschool kids and their families.
+Stuffing eggs is so much fun, but I hate the idea of stuffing all of them full of candy.
+A little candy is fine, but baskets full is just overkill and not a good message to send our children.
+Finding alternative things for stuffing Easter eggs for my kids is part of the Easter egg hunt get-together for me.
+It’s great to celebrate holidays and special days in daycare with kids.

 Click here to see how I throw awesome Easter parties every year for my daycare kids.
 Easter is my favorite holiday.
 I love celebrating the resurrection of my Savior.
 I love teaching the meaning of Easter to my kids.